apache/airflow/docs/apache-airflow/concepts/smart-sensors.rst

   This is a **deprecated early-access** feature that will be removed in Airflow 2.4.0.
-  It is superseded by :doc:`Deferrable Operators <deferring>`, which offer a more flexible way to achieve efficient long-running sensors, as well as allowing Operators to also achieve similar efficiency gains.
+  It is superseded by :doc:`Deferrable Operators <deferring>`, which offer a more flexible way to achieve efficient long-running sensors, as well as allowing operators to also achieve similar efficiency gains.
 If you are considering writing a new Smart Sensor, you should instead write it as a Deferrable Operator.